The story so far

 This lack of access to legal, affordable content means more people may turn to illegal torrent sites instead.
 And the government wants to deal with this kind of piracy using pricey policies that haven't worked overseas.

 In August 2014 we campaigned against the government's internet filter and policing proposals.
-So far, more than 18,000 Australians have signed our petition.
+So far, nearly 20,000 Australians have signed our petition.

 Donations and support helped us produce a crowd-funded ad exposing the policies.

 The content owners and telco industry have also collaborated to produce a draft code that would make internet providers police your internet use, sending you 'education' letters and providing your contact details to rights holders so that they can more easily pursue legal action.

 We called on the Minister for Communications to step in and make sure any final code contains strong protections for consumers, and addresses the drivers behind consumer behaviour.
 The body responsible for registering the Code is still considering whether or not it will go ahead.
-If it doesn't register the Code by 1 September 2015, the federal government has threatened to step in and legislate a Code.
+The federal government has threatened to step in and legislate a Code, if the internet service providers and copyright owners fail to agree on who will pay the costs of the scheme.

 The industry released its proposed anti-piracy code in February 2015.
 This code will funnel consumers into litigation, bypassing ordinary steps in the court process.
 Rights holders can force internet providers to send 'education notices' to customers suspected of piracy.
 Once three notices are received, rights holders can access personal contact details.
 We're calling on the Minister for Communications to step in and make sure consumers are protected, and that the reasons behind piracy are addressed – timeliness, availability and affordability of content.

 In July 2012, we responded to a parliamentary inquiry on international IT price discrimination.